 "While he didn't meet all of our criteria, we figured two out of three wasn't bad."

 - Stephen Colbert's right-wing political pundit persona in The Colbert Report is played as a thinly repressed homosexual.

 - In an episode of The Newsroom, Will interviews a homosexual man who is a senior member of Rick Santorum's staff as part of an attempt to paint Santorum as a bully and a homophobe.
-It backfires rather spectacularly, with the man making an emotional statement that he is more than his sexual orientation and agrees with Santorum on every other subject.
-However, as with The West Wing example above, Will still gets in one last question to underline the point that Santorum is, in Aaron Sorkin's view, a homophobe.
+The man protests that he is more than his sexual orientation and agrees with Santorum on every other subject.
+However, Will still still forces the man to admit that Santorum would not recognize his marriage.
+Will later feels guilty for bullying the man into making that admission.

 - In Parks and Recreation, Marcia Langman's husband Marshall is Camp Gay despite both of them being part of Pawnee's Moral Guardian brigade.
 He seems to be a parody of Republican U.S. congresswoman Michelle Bachmann's husband Marcus, who is rumored to be gay despite running a gay curing camp.

 - In the latter seasons, Angela marries a US Republican senator whom Oscar immediately realizes is gay.
 Oscar and the senator have an affair before he comes out on national television simultaneously divorcing Angela and leaving Oscar for another man.
 In a deleted scene the senator also states that he'll be switching to the Democratic party, as opposed to helping make the Republicans look more gay-friendly.

 - In addition, Oscar Nunez (his actor) has referred to Oscar as being a Log Cabin Republican.
 While Oscar is a very Straight Gay accountant, his political affiliation is never explicitly addressed.